 Design Cues and Expectations for Modern Office Furniture

-by Alfred Smith on Mar 22, 2013
+by Guest on Mar 22, 2013

 Modern office furniture has to do two things: it has to present the right image, and it has to work.
 In other words, it must follow those two greatest of design cues, the formal and the functional.

 In design terms, form and function have quite specific meanings.
 The form is what a piece of furniture looks like; function is what it is meant to do.
 The interesting part of the design process, and indeed the means by which all furniture gets its unique combination of functionality and personality, lies in blending the two in different proportions.

 A question that has bothered designers for years, in furniture terms at least, is whether the function should follow form, or form follow function.
 In a piece of furniture where function follows form, the most important design cue is what the object looks like rather than what it does.
 In an object where form follows function, the most important thing is what it does.

 A sophisticated designer may well answer that the function of the item gives it its form – this is essentially a better way of saying that form follows function.
 An even more sophisticated designer, however, could argue that the look of a piece of modern office furniture must be its most important attribute, otherwise, people would be happy to stick with the existing furniture; and that designing something where the look takes its cue specifically from the functionality of the object may be a case of function following form.
 That is, that although the thing the object does is why it exists, in a form-heavy rendering of it its appearance outweighs or becomes its function.